 If you were born later than 1960, full retirement age is 67.

 Is there a maximum Social Security retirement benefit?

 The maximum benefit depends on the age at which a worker chooses to retire.
-The amount for 2012 for a person retiring at full retirement age (66) is $2,513.
+The amount for 2015 for a person retiring at full retirement age (66) is $2,663 per month.
 This is based on earnings at the maximum taxable amount for every year after age 21.

 If a husband and wife retire, each receives his or her own benefit amount.
 Social Security imposes no "marriage penalty" when two members of a couple are each entitled on their own earnings record.